• Skip to main content

 The main contender for a type 1 diabetes cure

-While you may see a variety of news articles each year with researchers claiming they’ve found a successful cure for type 1 diabetes, the majority fail in animal trial and are never heard from again because they don’t pass the early stages of long-term efficacy and safety.
+While you may see a variety of news articles each year with researchers claiming they’ve found a successful cure for type 1 diabetes, the majority fail in animal trials and are never heard from again because they don’t pass the early stages of long-term efficacy and safety.

 Like most of us, Figueroa says that after her own type 1 diabetes diagnosis at age 6 in 1996, her healthcare team told her a cure was just around the corner.
 Due to the half dozen cures of type 1 diabetes in mice each year, it can seem that way.